scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 At **0x006008bd** the execution is passed to the newly decoded instructions at `rsp` (the top of our stack).
 We need to somehow decode this ourselves so we can have a look at it, keeping in mind that the code was pushed onto the stack backwards.

-We could take advantage of r2's write mode by turning it on with `e io.cache = true` and then XOR the code with the `wox` command and analyze the output, but then we would also need to reverse the byte order (as the data is pushed onto the stack it will be backwards if we do it in the correct order) and we don't really want to complicate things.
+We could take advantage of r2's write mode by turning it on with `e io.cache = true` and then XOR the code with the `wox` command and analyse the output, but then we would also need to reverse the byte order (as the data is pushed onto the stack it will be backwards if we do it in the correct order) and we don't really want to complicate things.
 For this we should take advantage of r2's debugging abilities.

 Lets quit r2 (press `q` until it closes completely) and reopen our shellcode in debug mode: